Last Updated on October 1, 2022 by Wandering our World

 Charleston’s nightlife is vibrant, full of diverse locations to satisfy anyone’s fancy at any given mood.
 As you get ready to enjoy your night of elaborate cocktails, stirring live music or indulgent late-night fare, here are some things to keep in mind:

-- Last call tends to be at 2 a.m. so plan your night with this deadline in mind.
+- Last call tends to be at around 2 or 3a.m. so plan your night with this deadline in mind.

 - Public transportation and taxis are scarce in Charleston at night, so make sure you are either at a walking distance of where you need to go, or have organised a way home.